ArYEN27/Zoomin-Zest-Pizza/README.md

 </p>

 <p align=""left>
-Incorporated state management through Redux and
-Redux Toolkit, ensuring a smooth and efficient data flow.
+Incorporated state management through Redux and Redux Toolkit, ensuring a smooth and efficient data flow. <br>
-Integrated thunks to enhance asynchronous data loading, enabling real-time updates for a seamless user experience.
+Integrated thunks to enhance asynchronous data loading, enabling real-time updates for a seamless user experience. <br>
-Designed and developed a polished and responsive user interface achieved through the implementation of Tailwind CSS
+Designed and developed a polished and responsive user interface achieved through the implementation of TailwindCSS. <br>
 </p>